Bastet: Ancient Egypt’s Most Important Cat Goddess

 Bastet’s Sisters Mut and Sekhmet

-Mut: the Mother Goddess
+Mut: The Mother Goddess

 Sekhmet: Goddess of War

-That is indeed true.
-However, at one point Lower Egypt and Upper Egypt united, which resulted in many of the gods being merged.
+Although Sekhmet was the name for Bastet in Lower Egypt, at one point Lower Egypt and Upper Egypt united, which resulted in many of the gods being merged.
 For reasons unknown, Sekhmet and Bastet didn’t merge but stayed separate gods.
 So while they once were the same gods with different names, Bastet would become at one point a distant goddess from Sekhmet.

 But, two lioness goddesses might be a bit much, so eventually only one of the two lioness goddesses would remain.
 That is to say, the goddess Bastet changed into a cat.
-This is really the reason why the initial goddess changed from one into two.
+This is really the reason why the initial goddess changed from one to two.

 From Lion to Cat and Egyptian Mythology

 As the daughter of Ra, Bastet is known to also have the rage that is inherent to the sun-god’s eye.
-But still, as indicated, her sister might have gotten a bit more of the inherent rage.
+But still, her sister might have gotten a bit more of the inherent rage.
 Anyway, the ferocity that she still inherited also explains her initial relation to the lioness.

 From Lion to Cat

 So, how does that happen?
-As many stories in mythology, including Egyptian mythology, the initiation of her change is a bit contested.
+As in many stories in mythology, including Egyptian mythology, the initiation of her change is a bit contested.

 Bastet in Nubia

 Bastet returned from Nubia to Egypt in the form of a somewhat softer creature, as a cat.
 Some believe that her being sent away to Nubia represents the period of unapproachability in the cycle of menstruation.
-Instead of giving chocolate, Ra decided to send her as far away as possible.
-That’s one way to do it, apparently.

 This theory is based on some scenes that were found in hieroglyphic paintings at Thebes, where a cat is depicted under the lady’s chair as a deliberate ploy.
-This, archeologists believe, indicates that she will always be available for sexual intercourse with the tomb owner in his afterlife.

 Sekhmet’s Vengeance

-However, eventually Ra felt remorseful and wanted to stop his daughter Sekhmet.
+However, eventually, Ra felt remorseful and wanted to stop his daughter Sekhmet.
 So he had the people pour red-tinged beer over the land.
-Then when Sekhmet came across it, she thought it was blood ,and drank it.
+Then when Sekhmet came across it, she thought it was blood and drank it.
 Drunken, she fell asleep.

 Other Stories of Bastet in Egyptian Mythology